-On behalf of the Board of Directors, we are pleased to invite you to Great-West Lifeco's annual meeting on May 2, 2024.
+On behalf of the Board of Directors, we are pleased to invite you to our company's annual meeting on May 8, 2025.

-The annual meeting is an important opportunity to participate in the governance of your company, including casting your vote on relevant issues presented at the meeting.
-We hope you will join us to hear about Great-West Lifeco's achievements in 2023, and our outlook for the coming year.
+The annual meeting is an important opportunity to participate in the governance of your company, including casting your vote on matters brought before the meeting.
+We hope you will join us to hear about our achievements in 2024, and our outlook for the coming year.

-Prior to voting, we encourage you to read this Management Proxy Circular, which outlines the agenda of the meeting, how to attend, our approach to executive compensation and our corporate governance practices.
-For more information, including detailed financial performance, please read our 2023 Annual Report on Great-West Lifeco's website.
+Prior to voting, we encourage you to read this Management Proxy Circular, which outlines the meeting's agenda, how to attend, our approach to executive compensation and our corporate governance practices.
+For more information, including detailed financial performance, please read our 2024 Annual Report on Great-West Lifeco's website.

-Our May 2023 annual meeting was the first to embrace a hybrid model, providing the option for shareholders to attend the event in person, or virtually.
-We will once again hold a hybrid annual meeting in 2024.
-Those attending in person are welcome to join us at the Canada Life building on 100 Osborne Street North, Winnipeg, Manitoba.
-Shareholders and duly appointed and registered proxyholders who prefer to attend online can join the meeting at web.lumiagm.com/453041420.
+Our meeting for 2025 will be hybrid, providing the option for shareholders to attend the event in person or virtually.
+Those attending in person are welcome to join us at the Canada Life building at 190 Simcoe Street in Toronto, Ontario.
+Shareholders and duly appointed and registered proxyholders who prefer to attend online can join the meeting at meetings.lumiconnect.com/400-919-159-429.
 Joining online will not impact your ability to participate in the meeting by voting or asking questions.

-We value your input and look forward to the opportunity to provide insight into our progress throughout 2023, and to obtain your input on important matters of business this May.
+We look forward to updating you on significant business items at the meeting and to obtain your input on important matters of business this May.